PokefanMarcel/yumepokered/docs/gfx_credits.md

 - Will's battle sprite was made by Corra (on the pokered discord).

 - Pokémon CRYSTAL sprites are a mix of original sprites from Gold/Silver, and reworked sprites from [Polished Crystal](https://github.com/Rangi42/polishedcrystal).
+The Lavender Tower Ghost sprite is from [RacieBeep](https://www.deviantart.com/racieb).

 - Some Pokémon BLUE backsprites have been reworked by me, sometimes with inspiration from [SkidMarc25's work](https://www.deviantart.com/skidmarc25/art/Pokemon-Red-Blue-Green-Yellow-Back-Sprite-Touchups-977256591).